elastic/kibana/docs/development/core/server/kibana-plugin-server.savedobjectsservicesetup.internalrepository.md

 Creates a [Saved Objects repository](./kibana-plugin-server.isavedobjectsrepository.md) that uses the internal Kibana user for authenticating with Elasticsearch.

-For a client that uses the credentials and associated privileges of the incoming request see the Saved Objects client exposed from the [RequestHandlerContext](./kibana-plugin-server.requesthandlercontext.md)<!-- -->.

 <b>Signature:</b>

 ```typescript
 internalRepository: (extraTypes?: string[]) => ISavedObjectsRepository;
 ```

+## Remarks

+The repository should only be used for creating and registering a client factory or client wrapper.
+Using the repository directly for interacting with Saved Objects is an anti-pattern.
+Use the Saved Objects client from the [SavedObjectsServiceStart\#scopedClient](./kibana-plugin-server.savedobjectsservicestart.md) method or the [route handler context](./kibana-plugin-server.requesthandlercontext.md) instead.